wowaser/A_STAR/README.md

-This is my visualization of a few pathfinding algorithms, mainly A*.
+This is my visualization of a few pathfinding algorithms, mainly derivatives of A*.

 Draw obstacles with lmb, erase with rmb.